Home Vancouver Events Calendar Festivals and Events in Vancouver Cinco de Mayo in Vancouver

 Some examples of events that have taken place in the days leading up to Cinco de Mayo in previous years include a cooking classes at the Kitsilano Community Centre and Mount Pleasant Community Centre.
 There are also various nightclub events, and themed events at bars and pubs.

 Although not Mexican-themed, the Greater Vancouver Food Truck Festival hosts a great event at Central Community Park in Chilliwack.
-The Party in the Park often takes place on the first weekend of May, although last year was a week earlier.
+The Party in the Park often takes place on the first weekend of May, although this year it’s a week earlier.
 That event features food trucks, live entertainment, activities for kids, and more.

 All of the above events are highly recommended (but for very different crowds).